 The second approach to explain female criminal lifestyle is known as a gender-neutral approach.
-It assumes that the same criminogenic needs lead men and women to adopt a delinquent lifestyle and by targeting them in therapy can dramatically reduce the likelihood of recidivism (Andrews et al., 1990; Andrews et al., 2006; Blanchette & Brown, 2006; Rettinger & Andrews, 2010).
-According to this approach the major risk factors for criminal behavior for both genders includes antisocial attitudes and beliefs; a history of antisocial behaviors; history of family criminality, as well as neglect and abuse; and low levels of educational or financial achievement (Andrew et al., 2006).
-However, critics implemented the lack of proper evidence of this criminogenic needs validity in crime-involved females (Blanchette & Brown, 2006; Chesney-Lind & Pasko, 2013) while some research's find different criminogenic needs between juvenile delinquency for boys and girls (Chan, 2019) and males and females who committed white-collar offenses (Goulette, 2020).
-Others claimed that it remains unclear what factors need to be targeted in interventions for some crimes committed by women (Mackay et al., 2018).
+It assumes that the same criminogenic needs lead men and women to adopt a delinquent lifestyle, and targeting them in therapy can dramatically reduce the likelihood of recidivism (Andrews et al., 1990; Andrews et al., 2006; Blanchette & Brown, 2006; Rettinger & Andrews, 2010).
+According to this approach, the major risk factors for criminal behavior for both genders includes antisocial attitudes and beliefs, a history of antisocial behaviors, a history of family criminality, as well as neglect and abuse, and low levels of educational or financial achievement (Andrew et al., 2006).
+However, critics noted the lack of proper evidence of this criminogenic need validity in crime-involved females (Blanchette & Brown, 2006; Chesney-Lind & Pasko, 2013), while some research finds different criminogenic needs for juvenile delinquent boys and girls (Chan, 2019) and for males and females who committed white collar offenses (Goulette, 2020).
+Others have claimed that it remains unclear what factors need to be targeted in interventions for some crimes committed by women (Mackay et al., 2018).

-Another gender-neutral factor as a measure of successful rehabilitation for man and women with criminal behavior emphasizes the personal responsibility (Beech & Fordham, 1997; Fortune et al., 2014).
-According to this approach, a sense of personal responsibility increases motivation to maintain normative behavior Yet theories and researches on rational explanations and personal or mental gains in delinquent behavior focused mainly on men (Akers, 2017; Gottfredson & Hirschi, 1990; Loughran et al., 2011).
-One of the few studies which examined rational choice theory RCT) across gender groups was of Neissl et al. (2019).
-They found that while the performance of RCT is consistent, though not identical, in explaining crime by men and women, for both genders’ the perceptions of the rewards of crime appeared more compelling than the threat of sanctions.
+Another gender-neutral factor as a measure of successful rehabilitation for men and women with criminal behavior emphasizes the personal responsibility (Beech & Fordham, 1997; Fortune et al., 2014).
+According to this approach, a sense of personal responsibility increases motivation to maintain normative behavior.
+Yet theories and research on rational explanations and personal or mental gains in delinquent behavior have focused mainly on men (Akers, 2017; Gottfredson & Hirschi, 1990; Loughran et al., 2011).
+One of the few studies examining rational choice theory (RCT) across gender groups was that of Neissl et al. (2019).
+They found that while of RCT can consistently, though not identically, explain crime committed by men and women, for both genders, the perceptions of the rewards of crime appeared more compelling than the threat of sanctions.
 Viewing delinquent behavior among women in terms of rational choice is consistent with the findings of some of the studies published in recent years (Ajzenstadt, 2009; Kruttschnitt & Carbone-Lopez, 2006; Shechory et al., 2011).
 It was found that the causes of violence were not only childhood or marital abuse, but a wide variety of factors that included a desire for money and respect (Kruttschnitt & Carbone-Lopez, 2006) or power-seeking (Gueta & Chen, 2016).
 These studies indicate a new trend in explaining gender-neutral motives and causes of delinquent behavior among women, with an emphasis on their being proactive and rational in their decision to break the law.

-From the literature review it can be learned that there is a lack of research of the rational choice of criminal life path among women or responsibility taking for their criminal actions as basis for their rehabilitation.
-Moreover, none of the approaches provide an answer to criminal lifestyle among women who did not suffered from abuse or neglect and their criminal acts are not match risk factors of classic women in prison.
-Thus, the main purpose of the present study was to investigate patterns of decision-making and responsibility-taking vs. the compulsion process selection of a criminal lifestyle among female prisoners as reflected in their life stories.
-Understanding this pattern may contribute to the development of more appropriate treatment programs for female offenders, based not only on their criminal patterns and sense of victimization but also on their subjective perceptions regarding their degree of personal responsibility for their criminal lifestyles and the offenses for which they were convicted.
+The literature review reveals that there is a lack of research of the rational choice of a criminal life path among women or of responsibility taking for their criminal actions as a basis for their rehabilitation.
+Moreover, none of the approaches provide an answer to criminal lifestyles among women who did not suffer from abuse or neglect and their criminal acts are not classic matches of risk factors for women in prison.
+Thus, the main purpose of the present study is to investigate patterns of decision-making and responsibility-taking vs. the compulsion process selection of a criminal lifestyle among women in prison as reflected in their life stories.
+Understanding this pattern may contribute to the development of more appropriate treatment programs for women in prison, based not only on their criminal patterns and sense of victimization, but also on their subjective perceptions regarding their degree of personal responsibility for their criminal lifestyles and the offenses for which they were convicted.

 Method